VirtualEmbryo/deltaMic/README.md

 #### Rendering
-Our rendering function takes the Fourier transform of the mesh `ftmesh` and the optical transfer function `OTF` and returns an image of size `box_shape`
+Our rendering function takes the Fourier transform of the mesh `ftmesh` and the optical transfer function `OTF` and returns an image of size `box_shape`.

 - `render_image_from_ftmesh(ftmesh,OTF,box_shape)`:
     - `return image`, a 3D image of size `box_shape`